18 Things You Never Knew About 'Men in Black'

-The release of the sci-fi comedy 20 years ago this week (on July 2, 1997) solidified his reputation as the king of Fourth of July weekend releases.
+The sci-fi comedy released over 20 years ago (and the inspiration for this summer's "Men in Black International") solidified his reputation as the king of Fourth of July weekend releases.
 The release also launched a film franchise that earned $1.7 billion, and actually made Tommy Lee Jones seem funny.

 Still, as many times as you've watched Smith and Jones save the planet from extraterrestrial bugs, there's a lot you may not know about how the film came together, who almost starred in it, and what it took to accomplish that remarkably icky effects and makeup work.
 Here are the facts: